 Coming back to the introduction statement with the ‘Form follows function, façade consultants should adopt the statement ‘Performance follows function’.
 The curtain wall performs only in its designed purposes.
 Functions are something that is fabricated, assembled, installed, and maintained for its purpose.
 To give an example think of your car or smartphone – they will only perform at their best when all of the components are functioning together and well maintained – long road trips will be enjoyed comfortably without breakdowns.

-Fernandez explains, for a successful design of a curtain wall some factors are essential at the different project stages, during the design stage, the knowledge and use of the latest technologies such as parametric design BIM integration are key for the success of the project, a strong technical team is a great asset for a curtain wall design.
+Fernandez explains, that for a successful design of a curtain wall, some factors are essential at the different project stages, During the design stage, the knowledge and use of the latest technologies such as parametric design BIM integration are key for the success of the project, a strong technical team is a great asset for a curtain wall design.
 During the fabrication stage, a well-implemented QA/QC process is completely necessary to achieve the required level of quality for a curtain wall.
 Finally, during the installation of the curtain wall, counting with an experienced site team and the proper management will ensure the success of the curtain wall.

 Sum stresses on two most important criteria to choose between stick and unitised systems: • Do the panels are highly repetitive and can be done massively in the factory? – If yes, go for using the unitised system • Does the panel need to allow big differential movement between supports?
 If yes, go for using the unitised system.
 A decision between both is often not easy.
 It depends on architectural design and how complex and high a project is.
 The main criteria are based on the design pattern and the location of the building.
 In Europe, towers are often designed as unitised because the workmanship is a higher cost than in this region, says Susanna.